odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

      - Adds extra fields to the :doc:`eCommerce <../../websites/ecommerce>` module to comply with the Mexican Electronic Invoicing

-..
-FEAV NOTE - in the MX office we agreed not to talk about payroll modules... maybe next year!

 Configure your company
 ----------------------